VilleOlof/Toolbox/README.md

 You can copy the template module in ./modules and rename the file to the name of your module.
 This template module has most of the common in-house imports and code required for a module.

+Module names can't contain spaces, and should be in PascalCase to match the file name.

 Every module consists of a componentID which the plugin uses to identify the module.
 The component HTML should be wrapped in a main tag with the componentID as the id.
 **Note: componentID must be the same as the filename (excluding extension)**